k1729p/Study22/docs/README.md

 </P>
 <P>
 The Account Receiver is implemented as a Quarkus application with Kafka consumer and REST endpoints.
-The MongoDB database is used for fast consuming big lists with Kafka records.
+The MongoDB database is used for fast consuming of the big lists with Kafka records.
 <IMG src="images/MermaidFlowchart2.png" height="75" width="485"/><br>
 <img src="images/blackArrowUp.png">
 <I>The data caching strategy implemented in Account Receiver.</I>